 13. Be amazed at the International Cryptozoology Museum

-If you are not familiar with the term “cryptozoology,” it is a pseudoscience and subculture that aims to prove the existence of strange and hidden creatures such as Bigfoot or Chupacabra.
+If you’re not yet acquainted with the captivating realm of cryptozoology, it’s a fascinating pseudoscience and subculture dedicated to exploring the existence of enigmatic and elusive creatures, like Bigfoot or the Chupacabra.

 14. Walk through the Calvary Cemetery